 Feeding an athletic dog is not complicated but requires careful diligence.
 A very active dog needs some high-performance dog food that translates into highly bioavailable proteins, essential fatty acids, and low levels of complex carbohydrates.
 The amount of proteins and other nutrients matters but their quality matters even more.

-Focusing on macronutrients such as proteins, amino acids, fats and carbs is important, but you must also design a diet encompassing other micronutrients.
+Focusing on macronutrients such as proteins, amino acids, fats, and carbs is important, but you must also design a diet encompassing other micronutrients.
 These include trace elements, vitamins, and minerals.

 The Role of an Athletic Dog's Diet

-Athletics dogs are not dissimilar from human athletes who require a more demanding, nutrient dense diet to maintain their high-performance levels.
+Athletics dogs are not dissimilar from human athletes who require a more demanding, nutrient-dense diet to maintain their high-performance levels.
 This comparison can also be made to a car which will not run without fuel — an athletic dog cannot do its job if it does that have adequate fuel!

 Athletic dogs may also be described as high-performance dogs.
-These are dogs that may work to fulfil a purpose such as participating in rescue missions and pulling sleds.
+These are dogs that may work to fulfill a purpose such as participating in rescue missions and pulling sleds.
 They may also take part in athletics and sporting competitions to test agility or skill sets such as herding.
-Some dogs may do neither but instead run or hike miles with their owners.
+Some dogs may do neither but instead, run or hike miles with their owners.
 Whichever category your high-performance dog falls into, ensure he is getting adequate nutrition, or the quality of his performance and/or health may suffer.

 However, the feeding process is not as easy as simply filling your dog up with as much food as he or she can eat.
 Many athletic dogs need up to 10,000 calories per day.
 This is remarkable when compared with the estimated 800 calories needed by a medium-sized dog with moderate activity levels.
 Nonetheless, it is important to consider how and from which foods your dog gets his energy.
 The specific nutrients required by your dog for him to be on top form will be discussed later in this passage.

-Special attention should be paid to the type of food given, the portion size and the intervals in between meals.
+Special attention should be paid to the type of food given, the portion size and the intervals between meals.
 Some dogs will only have special dietary requirements during certain training seasons.
 For example, a sled dog who only trains in winter will not need a high-performance diet during the summer months when its energy output is less.
-Also, important, is how long your dog is eating his nutrient dense diet before a big sporting event.
+Also, important is how long your dog is eating his nutrient dense diet before a big sporting event.
 It’s no good only giving him a high-performance meal the day before the big event and hoping for the best.
 For best results, experts recommend that a dog begin a high-performance diet at least 8 weeks before a high-performance event.

 Important Nutrients When Feeding Athletic Dogs

 Below are the essential nutrients required by your athletic dog.
 This should be used as a rough guide only — it is important to remember that every dog has individual dietary needs dependant on an endless list of factors.
-Do your homework, but also pay attention to your dog’s health and the quality his performance!
+Do your homework, but also pay attention to your dog’s health and the quality of his performance!

 Much of the top high-performance dog food contains 20 to 30 percent protein.
 It is not only important that your dog eats a diet high in protein; but that the protein is high-quality.
 Some brands rely on vegetable protein and although the label may boast “high protein” it is likely to simply increase your dog’s body fat whilst reducing his or her muscle mass.

 If the protein comes from meat by-products there is no guarantee that your dog will be able to efficiently digest and use it.
-By-products are animal parts such as feet, beaks and tails, rather than muscle (also known as striated tissue).
+By-products are animal parts such as feet, beaks, and tails, rather than muscle (also known as striated tissue).
 High-quality proteins contain amino acids needed for your high-performance dog to restore damaged tissue, build muscle and produce essential hormones.

 Unlike regular dogs, athletic dogs are constantly putting their muscles under stress, meaning they will constantly need to be repaired.
 Aside from growth and repair, protein is also used as an energy source together with carbohydrates and fats.